 All the methods or procedures for quality control stated in number 2 (above) should have a specific schedule of implementation.
 For example, for Temperature and humidity, a schedule of 3 times a day is given.
 Another example is the Intermediate check which is performed every 3 months alongside preventive maintenance.
 This will ensure regular or periodic implementation to maintain the quality and confidence of results.

-4. When the results from monitoring and measurement shall be analysed and evaluated.
+4. When the results from monitoring and measurement shall be analyzed and evaluated.

 Every time we implement the quality control procedures of number 3 above, we can gather the data then immediately subject to analysis and evaluation.